godotengine/godot-old-gsoc-ideas/ROADMAP.md

 * Multithread support in debugger

 ### Export
 * Easier template builder for iOS/Android
+* Stripped (no textures or geometry, maybe no animation?) export for dedicated server.

 ### Debugger
 * Improve debugger (exploring data)